asu-cis-capstone/lovingpaw/README.md

 One of the clients goals is to increase profitability in order to increase donations to Athletes for Animals group.
 We will accomplish this goal by performing analysis of site traffic.

+#To-Do List

+* Establish contact and meet with our client
+* Meet as a team to discuss requirements, build options and present those to the client for selection

 #Contributors

-Jeffrey DeSpain
+*Jeffrey DeSpain
-Mark Zvone
+*Mark Zvone
-Ron Berg
+*Ron Berg
-Sohaib Hegazy
+*Sohaib Hegazy

-#Release Notes
+#Release Notes v0.1

 Mock ups of site design
 Look and Feel Ideas